Nand0ana00/Smart-Alarm-Clock/README.md

 ### The Solution (that nobody asked for)

-Introducing “**Mom Mode**” — an alarm that starts off nice but quickly turns into angry-mom-nagging mode with scolding sound clips, guilt trips, and loud reminders that “you’re wasting your life!”
+Introducing “**Smart alarm clock**” — an alarm that starts off nice but quickly turns into  loud reminders that “you’re wasting your life!”

 ---